 Roman salt pans were found at Algarve, Portugal.
 Indeed, they all are throughout Europe, many still in use.
 Romans called salt pans “salina.”

 Roman soldiers got paid in money.
 The salary varied depending on what rank they held, and what period in the Empire you are thinking of (remember, the Western Roman Empire existed for around 800 years.)
 Out of their money, soldiers were expected to to pay for their clothing, food, and even their weapons and armour.
 The items weren’t actually sold to the soldiers per se: rather they were given to them, and the cost deducted.
-Classicists have estimated that after deductions, they were left with about a fifth of their pay cheque (sort of like today’s income taxes.)
-No portion of their salary was dedicated to salt, just as it was not dedicated to bread, shoes, helmets or bedding.
+Classicists have estimated that after deductions, they were left with about a fifth of their pay cheque.
+No portion of their salary was dedicated to salt, just as it was not dedicated to bread, shoes, helmets or bedding either.

 They were not paid in salt, nor did they get special money for salt.
 That part is a myth.
 They got paid in coins; and a quick browse of any Roman coin collectors’ books or web sites will spell out not only that, but how their salary changed over various periods of the empire.